 In a review of the effects of sedimentation on rocky coast assemblages, Airoldi (2003) outlined the evidence for the sensitivity of encrusting coralline algae to sedimentation.
-The reported results are contradictory with some authors suggesting that coralline algae are negatively affected by sediments while others report that encrusting corallines are often abundant or even dominant in a variety of sediment impacted habitats (Airoldi, 2003 and references therein).
+The reported results are contradictory with some authors suggesting that coralline algae are negatively affected by sediments, while others report that encrusting corallines are often abundant or even dominant in a variety of sediment impacted habitats (Airoldi, 2003 and references therein).
 Crustose corallines have been reported to survive under a turf of filamentous algae and sediment for 58 days (the duration of experiment) in the Galapagos (species not identified, Kendrick, 1991).
 The crustose coralline Hydrolithon reinboldii, has also been reported to survive deposition of silty sediments on subtidal reefs off Hawaii (Littler, 1973).
-In an experimental study, Balata et al. (2007) enhanced sediment allows on experimental plots in the Mediterranean (close to Tuscany) by adding 400 g of fine sediment every 45 days on plots of 400 cm2 for 1 year.
+In an experimental study, Balata et al. (2007) enhanced sediment every 45 days on plots of 400 cm2 for 1 year.
 Nearby sites with higher and lower levels of sedimentation were assessed as control plots.
 Some clear trends were observed.
 Crustose corallines declined at medium and high levels of sedimentation (Balata et al., 2007).
-The experiment relates to chronic low levels of sedimentation rather than a single acute event, as in the pressure benchmark, however the trends observed are considered to have some relevance to the pressure assessment.
+The experiment relates to chronic low levels of sedimentation rather than a single acute event as in the pressure benchmark, however the trends observed are considered to have some relevance to the pressure assessment.